 Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For" and (with respect to proposals other than the election of directors) "Against" votes, abstentions and broker non-votes.
-A "broker non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received instructions with respect to that proposal from the beneficial owner (despite voting on at least one other proposal for which it does have discretionary authority or for which it has received instructions).
+A "broker non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received instructions with respect

 Abstentions will be counted towards the vote total for each proposal and will have the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal, except for Proposal 2.
 For Proposal 2, broker non-votes will have the same effect as "Against" votes.